 Lymphocutaneous sporotrichosis is chronic and indolent; it is potentially fatal only if bacterial superinfections cause sepsis.

 Rarely, in patients without primary lymphocutaneous lesions, hematogenous spread leads to indolent infections of multiple peripheral joints, sometimes bones, and, less often, genitals, liver, spleen, kidneys, or meninges.
 These infections are more common among patients with immunocompromise due to another disorder (eg, alcohol use disorder).
 Equally rare is chronic pneumonia caused by inhaling spores and manifested by localized infiltrates or cavities, most often in patients with preexisting chronic lung disease.

 Culture of tissue from the active infection site provides the definitive diagnosis.
 S. schenckii yeasts can be seen only rarely in fixed-tissue specimens, even with special staining.
 Serologic tests are not available.

 Severe infection requires a lipid formulation of amphotericin B (3 to 5 mg/kg IV once a day); after a favorable response, treatment is switched to oral itraconazole for a total of 12 months of treatment.
-AIDS patients may require lifelong maintenance therapy with itraconazole for meningeal and disseminated infection.
+Patients with AIDS may require lifelong maintenance therapy with itraconazole for meningeal and disseminated infection.
 Posaconazole may have a role.